ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 A PKIX Attestation MAY contain one or more application key entities.
 Each key entity SHOULD describe a unique application key.
 Multiple ReportedEntity objects of type `entity-key` that describe the same application key SHOULD be avoided since different or conflicting claims could lead to security issues on the part of the Verifier or Relying Party.

-TODO: note that we need to be careful about whether we are attesting the AK, or only attesting application keys.
+TODO: note that we need to be careful about whether it is allowed to include the AK(s) and other "platform-owned" keys in the set of keys you can attest, or only attesting application keys.

 A PKIX Attestation can contain at most one transaction entity.
 A transaction entity contains attributes that are related to the request such as a "nonce".
 Attributes associated with the request do not belong with any other entities and should be reported as part of the transaction entity.